Inside: No need for your Halloween decorations to be scary when you could make these easy DIY spooky ghost etched votives!

 Spread the etching cream onto the middle portion of each ghost with a plastic utensil.
 Don’t get too much on there or it will drip.
 And if it drips past the stencil you will end up with blobs of etched area, which you don’t want.

-After about 15-20 minutes run the votives under warm water and rub the cream off with gloves on.
+After 15-20 minutes run the votives under warm water and rub the cream off with gloves on.
 The contact paper will come off really easily too and your ghosts will appear!
 (They will show up more when the glass is dry.)

 To finish them I added little eyes and a mouth with some black craft paint and the tip of a mechanical pencil, and done!